- Alumni & Donors

 The Strategic Advisory Board brings together experts from disciplines involved in the evaluation of public policies, and highly qualified individuals.
 It advises the directors of LIEPP on the lab's strategic and scientific direction.
 It also serves to promote the activities of LIEPP in France and abroad and to maintain the llaboratory's links with other centers of expertise in the field.

 The board is mainly composed of scientists as well as persons qualified for the evaluation of public policies outside of the academic world.

-- Tito Boeri (Professor of Economics, Bocconi Univ and Scientific Director of the Fondazione Rodolfo Debenedetti)
+- Tito Boeri (Professor of Economics at University of Bocconi and London School of Economics, Scientific Director of Fondazione Rodolfo Debenedetti)

-- Jean-Paul Fitoussi (Professor of Economics and Former President of OFCE-Sciences Po)
+- Jean-Paul Fitoussi (Professor Emeritus of Economics and Former President of OFCE-Sciences Po)

 - Philippe Hayez (Magistrate at the Court of Auditors)